Saturday, August 16, 2014

 I think it was Friday morning when I set off, pulling onto I-70 and heading west.
 First stop was Lawrence Kansas where I had breakfast.
 On the road again.
 I wanted to make Denver by nightfall.
 After seeing a whole lot of prairie I approached the turnoff to the Denver Airport.
 I looked up in the sky and there wasn't a plane in sight.
 And this airport is normally one of the busiest in the country.
 I also noted that while I was driving, the traffic was very light and the cars that I did see were rentals like mine.
 When you rent cars often, as I did, you learn that they have a certain look, plus a small decal on the rear window.
 As it turned out I was able to drive right through Denver while it was still light and cross the Rockies through the Eisenhower tunnel.
 I stopped at Eagle Colorado and parked at a motel that was filled with travelers like myself.
 The parking lot was filled with rental cars.
 I got one of the last rooms.
 After 13 hours of driving I was exhausted.

-I was up early the next day and continued west on I-70.
+I was up early the next day and continued west, down the canyon on I-70.
 In the early morning light I could see what a magnificent highway this was.
 The scenery was out of this world!
 And then I was in Utah...

 Tuesday, May 27, 2014